Session Type(s): Training

 This training is sponsored by the Mozilla Foundation.

 Will currently consults with a wide range of nonprofit & advocacy organizations on email strategy, deliverability and fundraising.
-Previously, Will worked as Director of Digital Fundraising and Engagement at People for the American Way, Lead for Fundraising & Email Strategy at the Mozilla Foundation, Director of Email Engagement for the Bernie 2016 campaign and as a Senior Manager for CREDO Mobile and CREDO Action.
+Previously, Will worked as Director of Digital Fundraising and Engagement at People for the American Way, Lead for Fundraising & Email Strategy at the Mozilla Foundation, Director of Email Engagement for Bernie 2016, and as a Senior Manager for CREDO Mobile and CREDO Action.
 Will holds a Masters in Nonprofit Administration from the University of San Francisco, enjoys homebrewing, and is a long-time volunteer with Netroots Nation.

 Melissa is an education specialist supporting leadership development and strengthening networks at the intersection of technology, policy, and learning.
 At Mozilla, she manages an international grants program and is connecting professionals protecting the free and open internet.